etcetra7n/TaurusVPN/README.md

 # TaurusVPN
-You can set up your own private VPN server, dedicated for serving your devices for a very cheap price.
-You can use popular and cheap cloud computes instances like aws ec2, google cloud compute engine etc. You only need 1-2 Gb memory and 1-4 vCPUs.
+You can set up your own private VPN server, dedicated for serving your devices at a very cheap price.
+You can use popular and cheap cloud computes instances like aws ec2, google cloud compute engine etc. You only need 1-2 Gb memory and 2 vCPUs for most usage patterns.
 The below setup is for debian.
 The setup may vary for other distros.
 But the general steps are the same

 ### Step 1: Install wireguard on server
 ```sh